437th Airlift Wing

 The 437th Airlift Wing (437 AW) is an active unit of the United States Air Force, assigned to 21st Air Force, Air Mobility Command.
-It is the mission wing at Charleston Air Force Base, Joint Base Charleston, in the City of North Charleston, South Carolina.
+It is the mission wing at Charleston Air Force Base, Joint Base Lindsey Graham (former Joint Base Charleston), in the City of North Charleston, South Carolina.

 The 437 AW is responsible for flying and maintaining the C-17 Globemaster III jet cargo aircraft.
 Its mission is to command assigned airlift and supporting units; provide for the airlift of troops and passengers, military equipment, cargo and aeromedical airlift and to participate in operations involving the airland or airdrop of troops, equipment and supplies when required.